Susan E. Dudley

 Founder & Senior Scholar, Regulatory Studies Center

-Susan Dudley is the founder of the George Washington University Regulatory Studies Center, which she established in 2009 to improve regulatory policy through research, education, and outreach.
-Dudley was the Center director until January 2024, when she transitioned to a Center-affiliated senior scholar.
-She is also a distinguished professor of practice in the Trachtenberg School of Public Policy and Public Administration.
-She is a past president of the Society for Benefit Cost Analysis, a senior fellow with the Administrative Conference of the United States, a National Academy of Public Administration fellow, on the board of Economists Incorporated, and chair of the Regulatory Transparency Project’s Regulatory Process working group.
-Her book, Regulation: A Primer, with Jerry Brito, is available on Amazon.
+Susan Dudley founded the George Washington University Regulatory Studies Center in 2009 to improve regulatory policy through research, education, and outreach.
+She is a senior scholar with the Center and a distinguished professor of practice in the Trachtenberg School of Public Policy and Public Administration.
+She is a past president of the Society for Benefit Cost Analysis, a senior fellow with the Administrative Conference of the United States, and former chair of the Regulatory Transparency Project’s Regulatory Process working group.
+Her book, Regulation: A Primer, with Jerry Brito, is available on Amazon.com.

 From April 2007 through January 2009, Professor Dudley served as the Presidentially-appointed Administrator of the Office of Information and Regulatory Affairs in the U.S. Office of Management and Budget and was responsible for the review of draft executive branch regulations under Executive Order 12866, the collection of federal-government-wide information under the Paperwork Reduction Act, the development and implementation of government-wide policies in the areas of information policy, privacy, and statistical policy, and international regulatory cooperation efforts.